okarachidera/ZapCache/README.md

 ```
 ✔ All ZapCache instances share the same data!

+Cluster mode requires a reachable Redis instance for pub/sub coordination; without it, nodes continue operating independently using their local caches.

 ## 🛠 API Reference
 🔹 set(key: string, value: any, ttl?: number): void
 Stores a value in the cache with an optional TTL (in milliseconds).
+Pass `0` to remove the key immediately; omit the TTL for non-expiring entries.

 ```ts
 await cache.set("session", { user: "Alice" }, 5000);